 We love to keep these deviled eggs in our fridge for a quick snack or lunch side.
 We also love egg salad sandwiches, which is basically the same thing, right?

 Leave a star rating and tag me on Instagram @seededtable so I can see.
 I love hearing from you!

 This article was originally published on March 30, 2009.
 Updated on October 29, 2019 with new photos and revised recipe.
 Republished with no changes to the recipe April 2022.

 - ¼ cup mayonnaise

 - Peel eggs and slice in half lengthwise.
 Carefully remove yolk from each half and place into mixing bowl.

 - With a fork, mash yolks.
 Add mayonnaise, mustard, hot sauce, salt and pepper.
 Mash with the yolks until smooth.

-- Scoop yolk mixture evenly into egg white halves.
-I like to use my small cookie scoop or melon baller for this step.
+- Scoop yolk mixture evenly into the indentation in egg white halves.
+I like to use my small cookie scoop or pipe with a Ziplock bag for this step.

-- Garnsih with optional paprika and sliced green onions.
+- Garnish with optional paprika and sliced green onions (or dill or chives).
 Serve immediately or refrigerate up to 3 days.